A HISTORY

 (They were) big, seemingly too big to be called destroyers.
 There were relatively few of them, only 18 altogether, compared with scores in the wartime classes...These big ships were also fast...powered by the earliest of the 1200 pound steam plants in the U.S. Fleet.
 And they were adaptable, as evidenced by the variety of modification instituted over the course of their careers.

-As the lone class of all-gun destroyers commissioned between the end of World War II and the end of the Vietnam War, the DD-931's were an important stepping-stone in the transition to the cruiser-size, gas turbine-powered Spruance class of today.
+As the lone class of all-gun destroyers commissioned between the end of World War II and the end of the Vietnam War, the DD-931's were an important stepping-stone in the transition to the cruiser-size, gas turbine- powered Spruance class of today.

-Above all, the Forrest Sherman Class ships were versatile and dependable and thus called upon for a wide range of operational duties in the course of active service lives of approximately a quarter century each.
+Above all, the Forrest Sherman Class ships were versatile and dependable and thus called upon. for a wide range of operational duties in the course of active service lives of approximately a quarter century each.
 Many of today's destroymen got their first tastes of sea duty in these fine warships.

 These ships leave behind a legacy of service and a warm spot in the memory of many a destroyer sailor.

-With this as a final tribute to a fine class of destroyers, all that is known of U.S.S.
-Blandy(DD-943) is that she was de-commissioned a second time on 5 Nevember 1982 at the Norfolk Naval Base and soon after towed to the Philadelphia Navy Yard where the ship was put in moth balls.
-In attendance at the de-commissioning were 2 officers, E.T.
-Buckenmaier and CAPT.
-James R. Cannon (USN-Retired). who were original Plank Owners at her first commissioning on 26 November 1957.
+With this as a final tribute to'a fine class of destroyers, all that is known of U.S.S.
+Blandy(DD-943) is that she was de-commissioned a second time in 1982 at the Philadelphia Navy Yard and put in moth balls there.
+A Decommissioning Progress Report, from Blandy, dated 29 October 1982, reads,

 ALL DECOMMISSIONING PREPS COMPLETED WITH EXCEPTION OF FINAL TOW INSPECTION BY USS PAPAGO SCHEDULED FOR 2 NOVEMBER 1982.
-SHIP SATISFACTORY ACCEPTED FOR SAFE STOWAGE BY INACTSHIPFAC PORTSMOUTH VA.
+SHIP SATISFACTORY ACCEPTED FOR SAFE STOWAGE BY I NACTSHI PFAC PORTSMOUTH VA.

 The final report on Blandy from IACTSHIPDET PHILADELPHIA PA, dated 10 November 1982 states,

-CUSTODY OF EX-BLANDY(DD-943) ACCEPTED BY ORIGINATOR AT
+CUSTODY OF EX-BLANDY(DD-943) ACCEPTED BY ORIGINATOR AT 070900Z NOV 82